damast93/Compass/README.md

 ### Display modes

 The result of each statement is automatically drawn, depending on the current display mode.
-Compass maintains a nonempty *stack* of display modes, where each mode is one of `on, off, force`.
+Compass maintains a nonempty stack of display modes, where each mode is one of `on, off, force`.
 The *current mode* is the top mode on the stack.
-After running a statement, its result is drawn unless the current mode is `off`.
+After running a statement, its result is drawn **unless the current mode is `off`**.

-* The statements `display on, display off, displace force` set the current mode respectively.
+* The statements `display on, display off, display force` set the current mode respectively.
 * `display push` pushes (duplicates) the current mode, while `display pop` removes the current mode.
-* While the current mode is `force`, it cannot be changed.
+* While the current mode is `force`, it cannot be changed to anything other than `force`.
+This allows us to see all intermediate results of a computation.

 Statement in Compass can be separated by either newlines, or the symbols `, . ; !`.